sec51/twofactor/README.md

 ### Storing Keys

-> **The key crerated is using go crypto random function and it's a cryptographic secret key.**
+> **The key is created using Golang crypto random function.
+It's a secret key and therefore**
-> It needs to be protected against unauthorized access and they cannot be leaked.
+> it needs to be protected against unauthorized access.
+The key cannot be leaked, otherwise the security is complitely compromised.
+> The key is presented to the user in a form of QR Code.
+Once scanned the key should be revealed again.
-> In addition when the QR cide is shared with the client, the connection should be secured.
+> In addition when the QR cide is shared with the client for scanning, the connection used must be secured.

 The `totp` struct can be easily serialized using the `ToBytes()` function.
 The bytes can then be stored on a persistent layer.
 The bytes are encrypted using `cryptoengine` library (NaCl)